 Abrasive Blast Cleaning: Here, abrasives are blown out at high pressure to clean different surfaces.
 It repels impurities, thus making the surface clean.
 SSPC-SP 6/NACE No. 3 is needed mostly in industrial cleaning, while the SSPC-SP 10/NACE No. 2 is for very clean surfaces that have an almost white color.

 Power Tool Cleaning: Power Tool Cleaning uses tools such as grinders and sanders when abrasive blasting does not succeed in removing oil, dirt, and other unwanted particles from the surfaces.
-SSPC-SP 11 guides are often applied to touch up spots or for specific cleaning workg.
+SSPC-SP 11 guides are often applied to touch up spots or for specific cleaning works.

 Solvent Cleaning: It uses solvents to remove things like oil, grease, and oil dirt from a surface.
 SSPC-SP 1 standards for surface preparation are used here to ensure cleanliness and surface condition in order to prepare it for coating.